Think about the first meaningful paint for a recruiter.

 There’s a (hidden) unprofessional email in the first resume header sample.
+(Here is how to add contact information to your header).
 That’s something hiring managers will notice, and speaking from talking to hundreds of recruiters (that’s what we do everyday) - it creates a highly negative impression.

-Also, the full street address is taking way more real estate than it should.
+Also, the full street address on your resume is taking way more real estate than it should.

 Now, imagine the hiring manager going through the second resume example.
 A Gtihub link that gave him a perspective on your proactiveness, contributions and somewhat idea about your skills.
 When the hiring manager goes through your Stackoverflow profile and see “Top 10%” in ReactJS - you’re sold!